 Instead of immortalizing honor, nobility, justice, liberty, and the Christian faith, the Confederacy epitomized the dangers of nominal Christianity, racial prejudice, and unrestrained greed.

 Even when judged by its internal standards, the story of the Noble South lacked coherence.
 Before the Civil War, Thornwell had proclaimed, “God will vindicate.”
-God did.
+Perhaps God did just this.
 The South lost.
 The North won.
+May the reader understand.

 The Way Forward

 The men and women of the South should not be judged for failing to live up to today’s standards of morality.
 The men and women of the North could not meet those standards.
-Where they alive today, modern society would condemn most of them as racists.
+Where they alive today, modern society would condemn the majority of both groups as being racists.

 Lee knew this story had come to a disappointing end.
 When a civic group seeking to construct Civil War memorials approached Lee for help, the retired general reaffirmed his position on the subject.
 He wrote,